linode/docs/docs/security/self-hosted-password-management-with-bitwarden-rs/index.md

         2020/02/23 05:46:19 [INFO] Unable to deactivate the authorization: <url>
         2020/02/23 05:46:19 [ERROR][example.com] failed to obtain certificate: acme: Error -> One or more domains had a problem:

+   In order to avoid rate limiting problems, you should stop your `caddy` server if you find any certificate provisioning issues with `sudo docker stop caddy`.
+You may start the server again with `sudo docker start caddy` after resolving any issues found in the aforementioned container logs.

 ## Initial Setup

-1. Navigate to your chosen domain, in this tutorial, `example.com`.
-Verify that your browser renders the Bitwarden web vault login page.
+1. Navigate to your chosen domain in a local web browser (in this tutorial, `example.com`).
+Verify that your browser renders the Bitwarden web vault login page, and that the page is served over TLS/SSL.

    ![Bitwarden Login](bitwarden_rs_login.png "Bitwarden Login")